sid150/Music-Personality/README.md

 Based on the results of association rule mining, zero song attributes were associated with any of the categorical mental health variables if a high confidence level was used.
 In addition, the best linear regression model (mental health vs danceability) has an R-squared value of 13% which does not account for much variability in the dataset.
 Naïve Bayes’ model has a low accuracy but provides usable predictions and matches the initial hypothesis.
 However, there are several reasons as to why the results of the data mining procedures were not favorable.
 This could be due to the lack of song data as only three songs were collected per individual.
 Three songs are not an accurate representation of an individual’s music preferences.

-Furthermore, lyrical content was also not considered in this project.
-For instance, a song may have a high tempo, energy and danceability factors, but the song may have negative lyrical content.
-Another reason may be due to the lack of diversity of people who completed the survey.
-Only 12% of the dataset consisted of people who were under 17 or above 30 years old.
-The rest of the individuals were between the age ranges of 18-30 years old.

-In addition, a major potential reason as to why the data mining techniques did not yield good results may be because music is not major influence on a person’s mental health.
-Other factors such as relationship and financial status could have more of an effect on a person’s mental health.
-However, Naïve Bayes’ provided the best model given the flaws in the data set to predict mental health and use to improve individuals’ mental health by recommending songs.

-In the future, we can attempt Logistic Regression or Support Vector Machines to classify our data set.